How the Democrats Are Failing the Resistance

 Seriously, Put Down Your Phone

-If you haven’t read Jean Twenge’s book on how Steve Jobs’ legacy is destroying the happiness and well-being of an entire generation, I highly recommend it.
+If you haven’t read Jean Twenge’s book on how Steve Jobs’s legacy is destroying the happiness and well-being of an entire generation, I highly recommend it.
 It’s deeply disturbing.
 Some stats from her Atlantic excerpt:

 The number of teens who get together with their friends nearly every day dropped by more than 40 percent from 2000 to 2015; the decline has been especially steep recently … Eighth-graders who are heavy users of social media increase their risk of depression by 27 percent, while those who play sports, go to religious services, or even do homework more than the average teen cut their risk significantly.
 Teens who spend three hours a day or more on electronic devices are 35 percent more likely to have a risk factor for suicide, such as making a suicide plan … As teens have started spending less time together, they have become less likely to kill one another, and more likely to kill themselves.
 In 2011, for the first time in 24 years, the teen suicide rate was higher than the teen homicide rate.

-Smartphones have not just increased depression, isolation and anxiety for an entire generation, they also impair cognitive function for all of us.
+Smartphones have not just increased depression, isolation, and anxiety for an entire generation, they also impair cognitive function for all of us.
 This much is proven, but it may be true even when you’re not looking at the bloody thing:

 Results from two experiments indicate that even when people are successful at maintaining sustained attention—as when avoiding the temptation to check their phones—the mere presence of these devices reduces available cognitive capacity.
 Moreover, these cognitive costs are highest for those highest in smartphone dependence.